- What is the REVENUEBOT?

 This function allows you to mark the last cycle as cancelled without calculating the profit and changing the deposit.

 - Bot statistics

-he bot statistics is available in the Trade Statistics tab.
-The detailed statistics on the cycles of the bot, as well as orders in each of the cycles can be found here.
+The bot statistical information is available in the Trade Statistics tab.
+Here detailed statistics on the bot cycles, as well as the orders in each of the cycles is provided.

 - Active — Highlighted in blue.

-The cancellation occurred either due to the order grid changing closer to the current price on the exchange or when the user manually canceled the active orders.
+Either the cancellation occurred due to adjustment of the orders grid to the current price on the stock exchange, or the user manually cancelled the active orders.